Visiting Variants Using Lambdas – Part 1

 • “Fire-and-forget” variant visitation.

-• Future improvements/considerations.
+• Future improvements and considerations.

-boost::variant or std::variant?
+Boost.Variant or std::variant?

-The vr::visit(xs...) function is similarly an alias for std::visit(xs...) if available, otherwise for boost::apply_visitor(xs...).
+Similarly, the vr::visit(xs...) function acts as an alias for std::visit(xs...) if available, otherwise using boost::apply_visitor(xs...).

 using vnum = vr::variant<int, float, double>;